tig3r66/osce-gpt/README.md

 ### Docker (Recommended)

 1. Ensure you have [Docker](https://docs.docker.com/get-docker/) installed.
-2. Pull the osce-gpt image from Docker Hub:
+2. Pull the osce-gpt image from Docker Hub in your terminal/command-line:

 ```bash
 docker pull eddieguo/osce-gpt